bakame-php/http-structured-fields/README.md

 #### Items value

-The `Item` value object exposes lots of named constructors to construct bare items (ie: item without parameters attached to them).
+The `Item` value object exposes a number of named constructors to construct bare items (ie: item without parameters attached to them).

 ```php